2014 Singapore Grand Prix: Qualifying

 Jenson Button struggled with front-end grip and was the fastest driver not to advance into the final qualifying session.

 Bottas's preparation for his final timed lap was slightly compromised, and an error in the first turn left him eighth.
 Magnussen took ninth and Kvyat was tenth after only having the super soft compound tyre available.
 Button was the fastest driver not to qualify for the final session; he locked his front tyres at the turn 13 hairpin on his final timed lap and went wide, losing him time, and struggled with front grip despite a change of engine and differential settings.
 Vergne had front grip issues, and locked his tyres, putting him 12th.
 Force India's Hülkenberg and Pérez qualified 13th and 15th respectively after being unable to improve on their second attempts; Gutiérrez's faster Sauber car separated them.
 Romain Grosjean was the slowest driver in the second session; a turbocharger wastegate problem slowed him and he radioed his frustration to Lotus after being eliminated.
 Adrian Sutil failed to advance beyond the first session due to energy management and engine problems.
 Maldonado had the same turbocharger issue as his teammate and qualified 18th.
 Minor errors on Jules Bianchi's first timed lap left him 19th.
-Bianchi was ahead of Kamui Kobayashi in 20th.
+Bianchi was ahead of Kobayashi in 20th.
 Max Chilton, 21st, could not extract full engine power on his first attempt because of mapping problems and had to prepare for another lap.
 Marcus Ericsson ventured onto the track late in the first session after his team worked quickly to rectify an electrical issue and qualified 22nd.